29. Travel,Meetings and Related Expenses

 29.3.10.4 Payment request

-When applying for payment, the requestor shall provide the Travel Expense Team of Procurement and Supplies Section with an "Honorarium Payment Request” via the ERP System, along with other necessary documents.
+When applying for payment, the requestor shall provide the Travel Expense Team with an "Honorarium Payment Request” via the ERP System, along with other necessary documents.

 29.3.10.5 Travel Expenses